Homemade Creamy Chocolate Banana Popsicles

 2. Blend until creamy: Add all the ingredients – bananas, peanut butter, dates, cocoa powder, and yogurt – into a blender.
 Blend on high until the mixture is completely smooth and creamy.
 Scrape down the sides as needed to make sure everything is evenly combined.

-3. Taste and adjust: Give it a quick taste (if you’re not making this exclusively for baby) and add another date if you’d like it sweeter.
+3. Taste and adjust: Give it a quick taste and add another date if you’d like it sweeter.
 The natural sweetness from the bananas and dates is usually enough, especially for little ones who aren’t used to added sugars.

 5. Freeze: Pop the molds into the freezer and let them set for at least 4–6 hours, or until completely frozen.